1234-Ariel-code/akemogne.github.io/projects.md

 <td markdown="1">
 [**African Institute for Mathematical Sciences (AIMS) in Ghana**](https://aims.edu.gh/)

--Title: Optimization and Generalization of Shallow Neural Networks with Quadratic Activation Functions
+- Research Project: Optimization and Generalization of Shallow Neural Networks with Quadratic Activation Functions

 This project has been done for the completion of my Msc in Machine Intelligence during the [African Master in Machine Intelligence](https://aimsammi.org/), AMMI program in Ghana, sponsored by [Google](https://www.google.com/) and [Facebook](https://en.wikipedia.org/wiki/Facebook).